-One of the increasingly frequent complaints by apartment, town home and condo dwellers is noise from loud upstairs neighbors in the unit above.
+One of the increasingly frequent complaints by apartment, town home, and condo dwellers is unwanted noise from loud upstairs neighbors in the unit above.
 The noise intrusion can be characterized as either impact noise or airborne noise and too frequently, both.

-Impact noise can be defined as the impact of footfalls or other movements from above, while airborne noise is that airborne noise which penetrates the floor/ ceiling assembly such as voices or music.
-In some cases the sound may also be structure borne sound transmission where the sound transmits through the structure.
+Impact noise can be defined as the impact of footfalls or other movements from above, while airborne noise is noise that penetrates the floor/ ceiling assembly such as voices or music.
+In some cases, the sound may also be structure-borne sound transmission where the sound wave transmits through the structure.

 Unfortunately, there is no easy or cost-effective fix for these problems with loud upstairs neighbors especially when the source of the unwanted noise is right above a home theater or recording studio.
 Since the impact noise is being generated from above, the upstairs occupant may not be under any obligation to install materials that would reduce the annoyance.
-Rest assured that the only effective way to reduce the noise from above is to start addressing the problem in the source room, that is to say, upstairs.
+Rest assured that the only effective way to reduce the noise pollution from above is to start addressing the problem in the source room, that is to say, upstairs.

 Only if the downstairs occupant is sufficiently disturbed by excessive noise intrusion, can that occupant seek help under local noise ordinances or the right to peace and quiet.
 In the case of an apartment dweller, noisy neighbors above may be a lease breaker.
 A call to the local building inspection department to ascertain if a certificate of occupancy was issued to see if appropriate sound isolation measures were undertaken and validated can help.